 It is very important for the dancers to take their time to experiment with the information that the teacher gives to them.
 They need to translate the information into their body and senses.
-After that, they feel confident enough to play with the information – that’s when the magic begins.
+After that, they feel confident enough to play with the information.
+That’s when the magic begins.

-Improving yourself will improve your dance
+Improving yourself will improve your dancing

 In order to be able to pull the potential out of people, you’ll need to give them the right guidance and stimulation.
 How do you do that?
 You keep yourself updated with everything new and relevant.

-Through your own interests, passions, and desires you will manage to improve your own world of awareness!
+In short, through your own interests, passions, and desires you will manage to improve your own world of awareness!

 Cuban Experience and Back to the Roots